 - My technical abilities are still sharp, mostly because I spend a lot of my free time looking and writing code.
 But I can no longer just rely on my day-to-day job to be up to date.
 I do a lot of code review (around 2-3 hours per day), which in a way helps me, but PRs typically are laser focused and don't provide the overall picture.

 - My UIKit skills are not what they used to be, but to be honest I haven't had fun doing UIs in a while.
-This makes me think if this is because of the overall mess that is using UIKit, or it's just my personal taste that has changed.
+This makes me think if this is because of the overall mess that is using UIKit, or if it's just my personal taste that has changed.

 - When coding I try to be out of the critical path, doing things that are non-essential.
-I target areas that wouldn't block a release from happening (although I have failed this in one occasion).
+I target areas that wouldn't block a release from happening (although I have failed this on one occasion).

 - I enjoy developing a lot, and this has been one of my biggest endeavours: giving to other engineers features that I would like to do myself.
 This has proven to be more difficult than I initially thought.